-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - Government Regulation 14/2018 regarding Foreign Ownership in Insurance Companies, as amended;

-- OJK Regulation 70/POJK.05/2016 regarding Business Implementation of Insurance Brokerage Companies, Reinsurance Brokerage Companies and Insurance Loss Appraiser Companies ('POJK 70/2016');
+- OJK Regulation 70/POJK.05/2016 regarding Business Implementation of Insurance Brokerage Companies, Reinsurance Brokerage Companies and Insurance Loss Appraiser Companies, as amended;

-- OJK Regulation 12/POJK.01/2017 regarding the Implementation of Anti-Money Laundering and Prevention of Terrorism Funding Programmes in the Financial Services Sector, as amended ('POJK 12/2017');
+- OJK Regulation 4/POJK.05/2021 regarding the Implementation of Risk Management in the Use of Information Technology by Non-bank Financial Service Institutions, as partially revoked;

-- OJK Regulation 4/POJK.05/2021 regarding Implementation of Risk Management in the Use of Information Technology by Non-Bank Financial Service Institutions ('POJK 4/2021');
+- OJK Regulation 8/2023 regarding the Implementation of Anti-money Laundering Programmes, Prevention of Terrorism Funding and Prevention of Funding for the Proliferation of Weapons of Mass Destruction in the Financial Services Sector;

+- OJK Regulation 23/2023 regarding Business Licensing and Organisation of Insurance Companies, Sharia Insurance Companies, Reinsurance Companies and Sharia Reinsurance Companies;

+- OJK Regulation 24/2023 regarding Business Licensing and Organisation of Insurance Brokerage Companies, Reinsurance Brokerage Companies and Insurance Loss Appraiser Companies;

-- OJK Circular Letter 9/SEOJK.05/2018 regarding Application for Licensing, Approval, and Reporting via Electronic Means for Insurance Brokerage Companies, Reinsurance Brokerage Companies, and Insurance Loss Appraisal Companies ('SE OJK 9/2018');
+- OJK Circular Letter 9/SEOJK.05/2018 regarding Applications for Licensing, Approval and Reporting via Electronic Means for Insurance Brokerage Companies, Reinsurance Brokerage Companies, and Insurance Loss Appraisal Companies;

-- OJK Circular Letter 10/SEOJK.05/2018 regarding Application for Licensing, Approvals, and Reporting for Insurance Companies, Sharia Insurance Companies, Reinsurance Companies, and Sharia Reinsurance Companies via Electronic Means ('SE OJK 10/2018');
+- OJK Circular Letter 10/SEOJK.05/2018 regarding Applications for Licensing, Approvals and Reporting for Insurance Companies, Sharia Insurance Companies, Reinsurance Companies and Sharia Reinsurance Companies via Electronic Means; and

 1.2 Which bilateral and multilateral instruments on insurance have effect in your jurisdiction?